MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 Q# is hardware agnostic, meaning that the Q# language provides the means to express and leverage powerful quantum computing concepts independent on how hardware evolves in the future.
 To be useable across a wide range of applications, Q# allows to build reusable components and layers of abstractions.
 To achieve performance with growing quantum hardware size, the Q# quantum programming language ensures the scalability of both applications and development effort.
 Even though the full complexity of such computations requires further hardware development, Q# programs can be targeted to run on various [quantum hardware backends](xref:microsoft.quantum.reference.qc-target-list) in Azure Quantum.

-###
+### Efficient execution

-The Q# language is focused on expressing information to optimize execution.
+The Q# language is focused on expressing information to optimize the execution.
 The goal is to ensure an efficient execution of quantum components, independent of the context within which they are invoked.
 Q# allows the developer to communicate their knowledge about a computation so that the compiler can make an informed decision regarding how to translate it into instructions, leveraging information about the end-to-end application that is not available to the developer.

 ## What can I do with the Quantum Development Kit?